Last updated: 10/28/2016

 This article covers what actions judgment creditors can take against a limited liability company (LLC) for a member’s personal debt under Missouri law.
 State laws on creditor rights against an LLC vary, with some more debtor-friendly states providing more protection from creditors for an LLC and its owners than other states.
 Missouri is among the least debtor-friendly states: Its law gives limited liability companies much less protection from member’s personal creditors than that of many other states.

-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
+In many states, the general rule is that an LLC’s money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+Instead, creditors of LLC owners are limited to obtaining a charging order against the LLC.
+A charging order is an order issued by a court directing the LLC to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
 But if there are no distributions, the creditor gets nothing.
-In most states, creditors with charging orders only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
+In most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing.
+Very frequently, creditors who obtain charging orders end up with little or nothing.